vektah/CodeGlance/readme.md

 Plugin Repository: http://plugins.jetbrains.com/plugin/7275
 Latest build: http://public.vektah.net/codeglance/net/vektah/CodeGlance/1.4.0/CodeGlance-1.4.0.jar

 Intelij plugin that displays a zoomed out overview or minimap similar to the one found in Sublime into the editor pane.
+The minimap allows for quick scrolling letting you jump straight to sections of code.

  - Works with both light and dark themes using your customized colors for syntax highlighting.
  - Worker thread for rendering